Governance

 Board Activities

-In the fiscal year ended June 30, 2024, the Board of Directors held 15 meetings, with a 100% attendance rate for all directors.
-Specific Resolutions, Reports, and Deliberation Items were as follows:
+In the fiscal year ended June 30, 2025, the Board of Directors held 13 meetings, with a 100% attendance rate for all directors.
+(ESG Data) Specific Resolutions, Reports, and Deliberation Items were as follows:

 Specific Resolutions, Reports, and Deliberation Items of the Board of Directors meetings

-- Evaluation of the Effectiveness of the Board of Directors
+• Evaluation of the Effectiveness of the Board of Directors / Director Nomination and Compensation

 Evaluation of the Effectiveness of the Board of Directors